ntopulos/fivv-gva/README.md

 The content of this repository is the property of _Võ-Vietnam Genève_.

-If you need help to setup your own website for a FIVV club, [contact me](https://ntopulos.github.io/).
+If you need help to setup your own website for a FIVV venue, [contact me](https://ntopulos.github.io/).

+## Usage

+Use the `.md` files to edit the content.
+To add a notification, uncomment the corresponding header in `index.md`.

 ## Developpement